akyensamuel/Sales-App-muti-tenant-system/README.md

 A comprehensive Django-based sales management system with advanced features for inventory management, sales tracking, reporting, and print functionality.
 Built with modern UI components and role-based access control.

+## 📁 Project Organization

+This project is organized with a structured directory layout for optimal development workflow:

+- **`docs/`** - Project documentation
+  - `features/` - Feature-specific documentation and guides
+  - `fixes/` - Bug fixes and improvement documentation
+- **`tests/`** - Testing utilities and validation scripts
+  - `functional/` - End-to-end and functional testing
+  - `debugging/` - Debug utilities and diagnostic tools
+  - `utilities/` - General testing utilities
+  - `validation/` - Data validation and verification scripts

+For detailed information about each directory, see the respective README.md files.

 ## 🚀 Key Features

 ### 🔐 **User Management & Permissions**